Original Soundtrack by Dan Jones

-The eclectically mischievous and moving score to Louis Theroux’s most daring exposé yet, by multi award-winning composer Dan Jones.
+The Ivor Novello Award-nominated, eclectically mischievous and moving score to Louis Theroux’s most daring exposé yet, winner of Best Film at the NME Awards 2017.
 With additional music by Stew Jackson and performances by the BBC National Orchestra of Wales.

 Kyle Renick, Film Score Monthly